haproxy/haproxy/doc/lua-api/index.rst

   This attribute is an integer (5).
 It denies the current message.
 The message processing is stopped and the transaction is terminated.
 For HTTP streams, an HTTP 403 error is returned to the client if the deny is returned during the request analysis.
-During the response analysis, an HTTP 502 error is returned and the server response is discarded.
+During the response analysis, a HTTP 502 error is returned and the server response is discarded.

   :returns: integer